hungyiwu/docker_simpleelastix/README.md

-# docker_simpleelastix
+# Docker SimpleElastix

-Dockerfile for building the superbuild image of simpleelastix
+This is the dockerfile that was used to build the *chunglabmit/simpleelastix* image.